 2. Come home and get in the house.

-When you get home this is not the time to chit chat with the neighbour over the fence about how it’s going with the new baby.
+When you get home this is not the time to chit chat with the neighbour over the fence about how life with a new baby is going.
 Assume that it is always Lord of the Rings orc war in the house and get inside to relieve the day shift because your wife has probably been walking around with that baby thinking “I only have to hang in there 30 more minutes….29…..28.” (see point above).

 3. Get excited about the baby.